 (Photo by Kim Reeman)

 McBooks Press has announced that it will publish two new Douglas Reeman titles in its Modern Naval Fiction Library in 2016.
-The first title, The Pride and the Anguish, will be launched in May, followed by A Dawn Like Thunder in July.
+The first title, The Pride and the Anguish, is now available, and will be followed by A Dawn Like Thunder in July.

 Alexander Skutt, McBooks publisher, earlier announced the firm’s intention to offer additional titles from Douglas’s popular novels, which focus on British naval operations in the twentieth century.
 McBooks also publishes the entire Richard and Adam Bolitho series in the United States.